snowplow-archive/snowplow.github.com/_posts/2015-02-xx-snowplow-60-bee-hummingbird-released.md

     :hadoop_enrich: 0.12.0 # WAS 0.11.0
 {% endhighlight %}

-If you want to use Hadoop to process the events stored by the Kinesis S3 Sink, you must upgrade your EmrEtlRunner to the latest version, 0.11.0:
+We recommend upgrading EmrEtlRunner to the latest version, 0.11.0, given the bugs fixed in this release.
+You also must upgrade if you want to use Hadoop to process the events stored by the Kinesis LZO S3 Sink.
+Upgrading is as follows:

 {% highlight bash %}
 $ git clone git://github.com/snowplow/snowplow.git